shapesinc/api-examples/README.md

 Shapes API provides a programmatic way to integrate Shapes into any application or platform.
 It follows the OpenAI-compatible API standard, making it easy to implement with existing libraries and SDKs.

 ## Demos
-To get a sense of what’s possible, see what people have already built:
+To get a sense of what's possible, see what people have already built:

 - Omegle with Shapes https://omegle-ai.vercel.app by [@khawajapartners](https://github.com/zahidkhawaja)
 - Playing Chess with Shapes https://shapeschess.vercel.app by [@kiyosh11](https://github.com/kiyosh11)